mlalithadeveloper/alpha/README.md

 **Summary**:

-Hill Stations can be selected to travel in India as per your convenience with above information.
+Hill Stations can be selected to travel in India as per above information, for more details of the above places refer to the links given below.

 <u>**Reference**:</u>